Drogmi Buddhist Institute

 On the second day of guthor, New Year’s Eve, religious ceremonies are performed, people visit the monastery to worship and donate money and gifts to the monks.

-Losar – first day of the new year
+Losar – first day of the New Year

-The new year begins on the day of a new moon that marks the first day of the first month on the Tibetan calendar.
+The New Year begins on the day of a new moon that marks the first day of the first month on the Tibetan calendar.
 It is called Gyalpo Losar in Tibetan means “King’s New Year”.
 People dress up in their best clothes, greet each other and go to the monasteries to receive blessings, as the festivities last from the 1st day of the New Year until the 15th day.

 Share